bgporter/animator/README.md

 We'll hand-wave past all of the "getting a JUCE application that has a main window that can host this as a content component" business -- you should already know how to do that part.

 Without doing anything more, we have a component that is ready to generate and handle animation events.
-Instantiating a `friz::Animator` with no arguments creates an animation controller that's driven by a `juce::Timer` and will execute a a rate of 30 frames per second when an animation is running.
+Instantiating a `friz::Animator` with no arguments creates an animation controller that's driven by a `juce::Timer` and will execute at a rate of 30 frames per second when an animation is running.

 To get the color change animation running, we'll implement the `mouseDown` handler that JUCE provides for us: